header logo

 A shining example in overcoming difficulties – R. Firmino

-Born into a poor family, Firmino’s childhood was marked by hardships and struggles.
-Mrs. Adriana Leite, Firmino’s former teacher, recounted a poignant story about the Brazilian forward.
-Once, she asked Firmino about life at home.
-Very honestly, the boy revealed that their house had been without electricity for the past week.
+Firmino was born into a poor family, and his childhood was marked by hardships and struggles.
+Firmino's former teacher, Mrs. Adriana Leite, shared a touching story about the Brazilian forward.
+One day, she asked Firmino about his home life.
+With complete honesty, the boy revealed that his house had been without electricity the previous week.

-9. Sadio Mane – Football players who grew up poor
+9. Sadio Mane - Among the football players who grew up poor

-Sadio Mané is a professional footballer from Senegal who plays as a forward for the Bundesliga team Bayern Munich.
-He is 30 years old as of February 2023 and grew up in Bambali, a small town in the Sédhiou region of Senegal.
-Due to their background, Mané never attended school, and his father forbade him from playing football, instead focusing on religion.
+Sadio Mané is a professional footballer from Senegal who plays as a forward for Bayern Munich in the Bundesliga.
+He grew up in Bambali, a small town in the Sédhiou region of Senegal.
+Due to his family's background, Mané never attended school.
+His father forbade him to play football, as he wanted Mané to focus on religion.

 Take your own money to build a hospital – Sadio Mane